How to Lower Call Center Turnover Rates for Good

 Recognize agents for good work

 Taking the time to create a fair incentivization and recognition strategy can also drive agent loyalty.
 Rewarding employees for personal excellence clearly makes them feel more valued.
 Keep in mind that recognition does not necessarily have to be monetary.
 Verbal and written praise in company forums, monthly team ceremonies, shift preferences, reserved parking or an earned day off, are all simple ways to reduce agent burnout and churn.

 Summary – Using Motivation to Lower Call Center Attrition Rates

 At its core, customer service is about communication.
-Ensuring the agent representing the company is in the best possible position to facilitate a successful customer interaction is the key to developing a high-performing support organization.
-Our experience of implementing Visual Support across call centers worldwide – large and small – has given us invaluable insights into one of the clearest factors affecting call center success – motivated agents who feel a sense of purpose in coming to work every day.
+Ensuring the agent representing the company is in the best possible position to facilitate a successful customer interaction is the key to developing a high performing support organization.
+Our experience of implementing Visual Support across call centers worldwide – large and small – has given us invaluable insights into one of the clearest factors affecting call center success.
+This factor is motivated agents who feel a sense of purpose in coming to work every day.

-Those agents approach every minute of their day with the will to succeed, whether it’s learning a new system, interacting with their peers or solving a problem for a customer.
+Those agents approach every minute of their day with the will to succeed.
+This comes into play whether it’s learning a new system, interacting with their peers or solving a problem for a customer.

-While high turnover rates represent a challenge that must be managed across all call centers, we have found management teams that take specific steps to help their agents find their sense of purpose will be well positioned to maintain a stable – and satisfied – workforce.
+High turnover rates represent a challenge that must be managed across all call centers.
+However, we have found management teams that take specific steps to help their agents find their sense of purpose will be well positioned to maintain a stable – and satisfied – workforce.